RobRendell/gTove/README.md

 The implemented list is now very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Fix layout of roster column values near minis that are rotated, or scaled and flat.

 ## Plans/TODO

 * Freehand drawing tool